-The Regulations of the General Meeting of Shareholders
+• The Regulations of the General Meeting of Shareholders

 The Regulations of the General Meeting of Shareholders represent the shareholders' legal status rules in line with the best practices in the corporate governance area.
 They include all the new means of shareholder protection and participation, with a view to recognising, promoting and strengthening shareholder rights at the Company to the greatest extent possible.
-The Articles of Association, Board of Directors Regulations and Internal Code of Conduct put into effect the principle of exercising the necessary control and supervision in the areas that are most critical and relevant to the Company by making the Board of Directors assume direct responsibilities and establishing those responsibilities as being reserved to the Board of Directors in the Board Regulations, a principle stated in the Company's Corporate Governance Policy.